Centrality of shortest paths: Algorithms and complexity results: Degree centrality on weighted graphs

-Although Dijkstra's algorithm can be used to solve the problem of finding the shortest path in a graph with positive weighted edges, we note that Algorithm~\ref{alg:algorithm} does not guarantee an optimal solution as Lemma~\ref{lem:most-central-path} does not hold.
-However, if the weights are positive integers, we can augment the network with auxiliary vertices and edges to represent the weighted edges.
-Then Algorithm~\ref{alg:algorithm} can be applied with the worst-case running time of $O(w_{\text{sum}}|V|^2(\Delta(G))^2)$, where $w_{\text{sum}}$ is the sum of all edge weights.
-Note that the running time is not $O(w_{\text{sum}}^3(\Delta(G))^2)$ as we only need to change the number of times the while-loop is executed.
-The remaining runtime remains the same as we only need to consider setting the starting vertex to be one that is in the original graph, and we only need to compute and compare the centrality of the paths when we consider a vertex in the original graph.
-By applying Algorithm~\ref{alg:algorithm} on the augmented graph, the runtime is now pseudo-polynomial, as it depends on the sum of the edge weights.
-However, if all the edge weights $w_{uv}$ are generated from some positive continuous distribution $W_{uv}$ for all $(u, v) \in E$, the shortest path will be unique with probability 1 as $P(W_{uv} = w_{uv}) = 0$ for all $(u, v) \in E$.
-In this case, the problem can be solved by first solving the all pairs shortest path problem and then evaluating and comparing the centralities of the paths.
+To avoid the issue of double-counting nodes when computing the neighbourhood of a path, additional work needs to be done to consider the topology of the original graph.
+This will not worsen the asymptotic running time of \Cref{alg:algorithm} as the additional work in lines 17 and 24 of the algorithm is checking what type of node we are processing.
+As a result, \Cref{alg:algorithm} will have a running time of $O(w_{\text{sum}} |V|^2 \Delta(G))$, where $w_{\text{sum}}$ is the sum of all edge weights.
+Note that the running time is not $O(w_{\text{sum}}^3 \Delta(G))$ as we only need to change the number of times the while-loop is executed.
+The remaining runtime remains the same as we only need to consider setting the starting vertex to be one that is in the original graph, and we only need to compute and compare the degree centrality of the paths when processing a vertex in the original graph.
+By applying \Cref{alg:algorithm} to the augmented graph, the runtime is now pseudo-polynomial, as it depends on the sum of the edge weights.

+\textbf{Case 2:} If the edge weights $w_{uv}$ are generated from some positive continuous distribution $W_{uv}$ for all $(u, v) \in E$, the shortest path will be unique with probability 1 as $P(W_{uv} = w_{uv}) = 0$ for all $(u, v) \in E$.
+In this case, the problem can be solved by first solving the all-pairs shortest path problem and then evaluating and comparing the degree centralities of the paths.
 This can be done in $O(|V|^3)$ time with the Floyd-Warshall algorithm.